ThePyProgrammer/PC5131/docs/Rotational Mechanics.md

 (yeet.)

+Chapter 1 of PC5131 is Rotational Mechanics, which is problematic.
+The topic is just a scam, since it is just all of Mechanics but with Angular (not the painful JS Framework).
+Surmised below is a list of equations which can probably help one understand Rotational Mechanics in the context of normal Mechanical concepts.
+Good Luck.

 ## Translational and Rotational Counterparts

 It's just everything we have already learnt, but they added angular in front of it.
 So let's just walk through a list of equations, and their rotational counterparts.